-Australia recognised Croatia on 16 January 1992, following its declaration of independence on 25 June 1991.
+Australia recognised Croatia on 16 January 1992, following its declaration of independence from Yugoslavia on 25 June 1991.
 Diplomatic relations were established on 13 February 1992 and the first Australian Ambassador to Croatia (resident in Vienna) presented credentials the following month.
 On 21 September 1992, an Australian Consulate was opened in Zagreb.
 Australia opened an Embassy in Zagreb in October 1999.

 The Croatian diaspora is eligible to vote in Croatian presidential and parliamentary elections.
-At the 2011 elections, all three seats for this district went to the Croatian Democratic Union (HDZ).

 On 13 May 2003, the Australian and Croatian Governments signed a bilateral social security agreement to give improved social security protection to people who have lived and/or worked in both Australia and Croatia.
 The Agreement came into effect on 1 July 2004.